 My clinical research has focused on understanding the construct of fluency in aphasia and seeks to improve reliability of fluency assessment or people with aphasia (PwA).
 Reliability of fluency assessment has historically been poor due to its multi-dimensional nature.
 This current project seeks to understand the underlying contributors to categorical (Clough & Gordon, under revision) and continuous measures of fluency (Gordon & Clough, under revision).
 The goal of these projects is to develop a more objective assessment tool that includes standardized measures of underlying components of fluency, including grammatical competence, lexical retrieval, and facility of speech production.
 This tool would both improve reliability and inform treatment targets for PwA.
 This work is in collaboration with Dr. Jean K. Gordon at the University of Iowa.

 Clough, S., Hilverman, C., Brown-Schmidt, S. & Duff, M.C.
-(2020).
+(Under review).
 The role of the hippocampus in audience-design: Evidence from amnesia.
-[Manuscript submitted for publication].

 Gordon, J.K. & Clough, S. (2020).
 How fluent?
 Part B. Underlying contributors to continuous measures of fluency in aphasia.
 Aphasiology.